How To Remove Somebody from a Snapchat Group

 You can view all members of the group by going to the group settings.
 Tap the menu icon in the upper left hand corner to see all group members.

 If you want to know who is currently present in the group (i.e. actively looking at the group chat), look above your phone’s keyboard.
-The names of present members will appear here.
+The names of present members will appear there.

 Maybe you just want to know who in the group is looking at your stuff.
 Tap and hold on the snap or message you sent.
 You’ll be able to see who has viewed it and who has saved it.

 When a Snapchat group is formed, it takes on a life of its own.
-The creator of the group doesn’t have any special power or privileges.
-Any group member can rename the group or add new people.
+The creator of the group doesn’t have any special powers or privileges.
+Any group member can rename the group or add new people as they see fit.
 To do so, simply go to the group settings.
 Here, you can also adjust notifications and opt to leave the group altogether.

 Note that if you opt to leave a group, all of your contributions (messages and snaps) will disappear.
-If you are invited back in, they will not be restored – so don’t leave by accident.
+Snapchat, by its nature, is ephemeral.
+If you are invited back in, they will not be restored, so don’t leave by accident or on a whim.

 Removing People from Groups

 Here’s the bad news.
 You can’t remove another member of the group, even if you created it and invited them in the first place.
 The only member you can remove is you (see above).
-However, there are a couple of ways that you can work around this annoying detail.
+However, other than just toughing it out until the group disappears, there are a couple of ways that you can work around this annoying detail.

 First, you could just try being straight with them and ask them to leave the group.
 If that doesn’t work, create a new group with all of the existing members (minus them, of course).
-Just note that if you do the later, you will not have any of the messages and snaps shared in the original group chat.
+Just note that if you do the later, you will not have any of the messages and snaps shared in the original group chat, and whoever you’re avoiding is also probably going to notice if everyone suddenly abandons the group early.
 It’s your call.